ArtemKuznetzov/Task-from-the-interview/README.md

 # About task
 #
 User is trying to find courses.
 There are courses with full cost,  with initial cost,  with final cost, without cost.
 The user should see the courses in the range of suitable prices
+#
+P.s I have to write JS code.
+There is no need to create Ui elements